Head-twitch response: Other tests

 The only other behavioral paradigms for assessment of psychedelic-like effects in animals at present are drug discrimination (DD) and, to a lesser extent, prepulse inhibition (PPI) and time perception.
-However, the HTR is far less costly and time-consuming than drug discrimination and hence has become much more popular in recent years.
+However, the HTR is far less costly and less time-consuming than drug discrimination and hence has become much more popular in recent years.
 Other paradigms for assessing psychedelic-associated effects have also been studied but have not shown satisfactory consistency for general use.
 In the 2020s, a test of psychedelic-induced visual distortions in animals was published.
 This study marked the first evidence of psychedelic-induced visual distortions in animals.
 However, a much earlier test of psychedelic-related visual changes, described by the late 1960s, was a visual object size discrimination task in monkeys.